maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 * (Done) On the questiontestrun page, have options to (a) delete all question variants.
 * (Done) Make SVG the default image format in Maxima generate plots.
 * Enable individual questions to load Maxima libraries.
 (See issue #305).
+* Add support for matrices with floating point entries, and numerical accuracy.